I'm Jesse.

 Final Design System and Outcomes

-The result was a comprehensive design system in Figma that served as a central resource for the entire design team.
-Key outcomes included:
+The end result was a polished, centralized design system in Figma that the entire design org could rely on.

 InventoryLab and Tactical Arbitrage User Interface Examples